feathersjs/feathers/docs/guides/basics/schemas.md

 While schemas and resolvers can be used outside of a Feather application, you will usually encounter them in a Feathers context where they come in four kinds:

 - **Result** schemas and resolvers that define the data that is being returned.
-This is also where associated data would be declared
+This is also where associated data would be fetched
 - **Data** schemas and resolvers handle the data from the `create`, `update` and `patch` service methods and can be used to add things like default or calculated values (like the created or updated at date) before saving to the database
 - **Query** schemas and resolvers validate and convert the query string and can also be used for additional limitations like only allowing a user to see and modify their own data
 - **External** resolvers that return a safe version of the data (e.g. hiding a users password) that can be sent to external clients